viant/afs/README.md

 - [GCP - GS](https://github.com/viant/afsc/tree/master/gs)
 - [AWS - S3](https://github.com/viant/afsc/tree/master/s3)

-## Testing service
+## Testing fs

-To unit test all storage operation all in memory you can use faker service.
+To unit test all storage operation all in memory you can use faker fs.

 In addition you can use error options to test exception handling.